Repairing the Water

 National Labs for about a year.
 It's power will go to the U.S. Pacific Northwest

-A NuScale reactor power plant can have as many as 12 reactor modules, starting modestly but, over time, enabling a rather large city to have all the electricity and desalinated water it needed.
+A NuScale reactor power plant can have as many as 12 reactor modules, starting modestly but, over time, enabling a rather large city to have all the electricity and desalinated water it needs.

-Desalination is extremely energy-intensive but both the energy reserves - the oceans - and the saline water reserves - the oceans - are vast.
+Desalination is extremely energy-intensive but both the energy reserves - ocean's uranium - and ocean's saline water reserves - are vast.

 Electricity Demand varies widely over both